 Long-term Xanax use can cause someone to struggle to complete tasks, understand objects, people, and scenarios about the world around them, and experience changes in their speech and language abilities.
 The world may become overwhelming and confusing, making someone a danger to themselves and others.
 While these effects can be very scary for someone using benzos and their loved ones, the brain can eventually repair and restore itself to normal function after benzo addiction treatment.

-Begin Xanax Addiction Treatment in New Hampshire Today!
+Getting Xanax Addiction Treatment in New Hampshire

 - Cocaine detox